kalyannarukulla/frt/README.md

 Project Description : Make sure your puppy has fresh and abundant water early in the day to help break down the puppy food, as well as to keep them hydrated.Having a regular feeding and walking schedule will be a tremendous help with potty training.
 Puppies will begin to learn, understand and enjoy a scheduled routine.

-Primary Azure Technology : Static Web Apps, App Service,web app
+Primary Azure Technology : Static Web Apps, App Service

 Static Web App URL : https://gentle-field-0a0c8f110.2.azurestaticapps.net/